OctopusDeploy/docs/docs/packaging-applications/octopack/index.md

 ## Adding a NuSpec {#UsingOctoPack-AddingaNuSpec}

 A `.nuspec` file describes the contents of your NuGet package.
-OctoPack automatically creates one if you haven't provided one, by guessing some of the settings from your project.
+If you don;'t provide one, OctoPack will automatically create one by guessing some of the settings from your project.
 But you may wish to provide your own simple `.nuspec` file to your project.
-The file name should match the name of your C# project - for example, `Sample.Web.nuspec` if your ASP.NET project is named **Sample.Web**.
+The file name should match the name of your C# project, for example, `Sample.Web.nuspec` if your ASP.NET project is named **Sample.Web**.
 The `.nuspec` file needs to be in the same directory as your `.csproj` file.

 Here is an example of the `.nuspec` file contents: